-Each of JPMSP, JPMCFC, JPMorgan Chase Bank, N.A. and JPMorgan Chase & Co. accepts responsibility for the information contained in this Supplement and to the best of the knowledge of JPMSP, JPMCFC, JPMorgan Chase Bank, N.A. and JPMorgan Chase & Co. (each having taken all reasonable care to ensure that such is the case), the information contained in this Supplement is in accordance with the facts and does not omit anything likely to affect the import of such information.
+JPMorgan Chase & Co. accepts responsibility for the information given in this Supplement and confirms that, to the best of its knowledge, the information contained in this Supplement is in accordance with the facts and makes no omission likely to affect its import.